British Columbia's answer to collecting Court Ordered financial

 The best advise I can offer to all those who wish to avoid this abusive agency is this;

-1. Whatever it takes, humbly and unselfishly work out your financial issues with your spouse if at all possible ‘before’ this government bureaucracy gets involved.
+1. Whatever it takes, humbly and unselfishly work out your financial issues with your spouse if at all possible ‘before’ this government bureaucracy is involved.

-You will not have any success trying to convince FMEP agents, or its ‘Director’, those people simply have no jurisdiction or authority to adjust Court Orders.
-You must go to the respective Court and if you are not being represented by a lawyer, you can definitely do it on your own, provided you’re determined to make the effort.
-The good news is that the FMEP will not provide lawyers to block or defend against your application, so its strictly up to you and your spouse in Court.
+To obtain a variation you must apply to the respective Court and if you are not being represented by a lawyer you can definitely do it on your own, provided you’re determined to make the effort.
+The good news is that the FMEP will not provide lawyers to block or defend against your application, (a change that I personally had some influence on), so its strictly up to you and your spouse in Court.
 Of course either one may chose to be represented by a lawyer, that is up to each of you.
 If you are on your own, here’s a couple of tips;

-a) Prepare all personal financial information and present it according to appropriate ‘Court Rules’, these are available online and you can also obtain personal help at the Vancouver Court House.
-You will get nowhere unless the judge is convinced you are being upfront with all financial information.
+a) Prepare all your personal financial information and make sure you present it according to appropriate ‘Court Rules’, these are available online and you can also obtain personal help at the Vancouver Court House.
+You will get nowhere unless the judge is convinced you are being upfront with complete financial information, income; expenses; taxation; assets; et al. (In one sense judges are more like Auditors going over the books)

 b) Do not try to impress a judge through self-pity or emotion, it simply will not wash, and may even work against you.
-You must provide proof of all personal financial matters, taxes, income, assests etc., in full, yours – and as much as possible your spouses, although they will have to do likewise – that’s what counts to a judge.
-(In one sense they are more like Auditors going over the books imho.)
+You must provide supporting proof of personal financial matters in full, yours – and as much as possible your spouses, although she/he will have to do likewise.
+Once you pay the fee and submit your application at the respective Court Registry you have to ‘serve’ your spouse with all the documents you intend to use in Court.
+This can be done by yourself or an agent but its critical to do everything according to the Court Rules, that’s what counts to a judge.

-It took many applications for me to learn most of these things, and it did ‘eventually’ bring relief, so it can work for you also, but you will have to be determined, open, and honest.
+It took many applications for me to learn most of these things, and it did ‘eventually’ bring relief, (i.e. a ‘sunset’ variation Order added to my spousal support Order which was previously endless!)
+So it can work for you also, but you will have to be determined, open, and honest.
 If you chose this path my very best wishes to you.

 (end of addendum)